-Policy / Plan / Programme Main environmental / socio-economic objectives How the PPP affects, or is affected by the Fareham LPR Encouraging children to be close to nature, in and out of school; and Greening our towns and cities.
-DEFRA Protecting and Enhancing England's trees and woodlands - Consultation (2018) Document outlines Government proposals to introduce four new measures (stated below) designed to increase transparency and accountability in the process of felling street trees.
-A duty to consult on the felling of street trees The Local Plan should support these new measures to improve the reporting and monitory of street trees, ensuring they remain an important resource.
-A duty to report on tree felling and replanting The production of best practice guidelines to support local authorities The Forestry Commission to be given more powers to tackle illegal tree felling and strengthen protection of wooded landscapes.
-UK National Ecosystem Assessment Follow-on, Jun 2014 Main aims for national Government departments: Incorporating the benefits that our ecosystem provide into policy development Ensuring impact assessments include implications for ecosystems Considering spatial consequences of policies on ecosystems The Local Plan can conduct impact assessments of planning decisions and policies on ecosystems.
+Policy / Plan / Programme Main environmental / socio-economic objectives How the PPP affects, or is affected by the Fareham LPR England's wildlife and ecosystems services (2011) Putting people at the heart of biodiversity policy A strategic approach to planning for nature within and across local areas Alignment of measures to protect the water environment with action for biodiversity Approaches to flood and erosion management that conserve the natural environment and improve biodiversity Reduce air pollution impacts on biodiversity targeted at the sectors that are the source of relevant pollutants implementation of the strategy.
+UK National Ecosystem Assessment Follow-on, June 2014 Main aims for national government departments: Incorporating the benefits that our ecosystem provide into policy development Ensuring impact assessments include implications for ecosystems Considering spatial consequences of policies on ecosystems The DPD can conduct impact assessments of planning decisions and policies on ecosystems.
 Support local staff training on the benefits of the Ecosystem Approach.
 Working with relevant partners to manage natural assets and support business development.
-Green Infrastructure Guidance; Natural England (2011) The planning for green Infrastructure should occur at the evidence gathering stage of the planning process, so that green infrastructure response to character and place.
+Green Infrastructure Guidance; Natural England The planning for green Infrastructure should occur at the evidence gathering stage of the planning process, so that green infrastructure response to character and place.
 The multi-functional nature of green infrastructure means that a number of development plan polices can support its implementation (e.g. Landscape policy, flood risk policy, open space policy).
-However an overarching policy should ensure green Infrastructure is a priority in planning decisions.
+However an overarching policy should ensure green Infrastructure is priorities in planning decisions.
 The delivery of green infrastructure can come in the following forms: The protection, restoration and enhancement of existing green infrastructure, increasing functionality The creation of new green infrastructure The linking of green infrastructure assets.
-The Local Plan should promote the development of Green Infrastructure.
-A green infrastructure network should be outlined and then refined through stakeholder engagement.
-Green Infrastructure Strategy for the Partnership for Urban South Hampshire (2017) The purpose of this strategy is to set the framework for the delivery of an integrated and multifunctional network of strategic scale GI across the South Hampshire sub-region.
-This strategy addresses the need for the long term offsetting of recreational impacts associated with development, following the benchmark of Natural England's Natural Greenspace Standards for agreed standards in provision of Green Infrastructure.
-The Local Plan should identify areas for green infrastructure that provide the highest quality of life to the residents in the area.
-The key aims of the strategy are to: Recognise the importance and value of GI to growth in South Hampshire; Provide a strategic policy framework; Identify the key components of the strategic green grid for South Hampshire; Set the framework for the identification of strategic Green Infrastructure projects; and Promote a co-ordinate and collaborative approach to maintaining and enhancing South Hampshire Green Infrastructure network.
-Local Plan Part 3: The Welborne Plan The Vision Statement for Welborne seeks to ensure its 'spirit, character and form The Local Plan should seek to promote open space and green space
+The DPD should promote the development of Green Infrastructure.
+A green infrastructure network should be outlined and then refined through stakeholdinger consolidation.
+Biodiversity 2020: A progress report (2014) (gov.co.uk) This is a national strategy for England's wildlife and ecosystem services.
+It sets out ambitious targets to halt over all loss of biodiversity, support healthy and well functioning ecosystems and establish coherent ecological networks, with more and better places for nature for the benefit of wildlife and people.
+Some of the goals outlined include: Better wildlife habitats More, bigger and less fragmented areas for wildlife an increase in priority habitats by at least 200,000ha Managing and harvesting fish sustainably The DPD should support healthy well functioning ecosystems making the area a better place for nature for the benefit of wildlife and people.
+Green Infrastructure Strategy for the Partnership for Urban South Hampshire (2010) The aims of the strategy are to: Identify sub-regional strategic initiative and project proposals to provide a high quality of life for the people who live and work in the sub-region Seek to maximise multifunctional use of open space and natural spaces for a range of benefits including biodiversity, climate change, the production of food, economic invest, recreation and well-being Promote connectivity of all types of green space at a range of scales Provide a key element of the sub-region's mitigation strategy in relation to the Habitats regulations The DPD should identify areas for green infrastructure that provide the highest quality of life to the residents in the area.
+Local Plan Part 3: The Draft Welborne Plan (2013) The Vision Statement for Welborne seeks to ensure its 'spirit, character and form are inspired by its landscape setting'.
+Therefore one key aim is to create a new The DPD should seek to promote open space and green space to be in residents' everyday lives By creating a green corridor network